we-make-software/tech/README.md

 wget https://ftp.gnu.org/gnu/gcc/gcc-x.x.x/gcc-x.x.x.tar.xz
 tar -xf gcc-x.x.x.tar.xz
 cd gcc-x.x.x
+./contrib/download_prerequisites
+cd /usr/local/src
+mkdir gcc-build
+cd gcc-build
+../gcc-x.x.x/configure --enable-languages=c,c++ --disable-multilib --prefix=/usr/local/gcc-x.x
+make -j1

 ```

 Remember that "x.x.x" refers to the version number.
 You can find the latest GCC release here: [GCC releases](https://gcc.gnu.org/pub/gcc/releases/)

+It can take a long time to install GCC, but once it’s installed, we won’t need to do it again.
+GCC is very capable and can compile for many CPU architectures.
+This installation of the compiler only needs to be done on **one server**, the **builder server** or **developer server**.

+Remember, we need to **split the environment** between the client and developer servers.
+As developers, we should only access the client server when we need to make updates; otherwise, we don’t touch it.

+How often will updates be needed?
+Well, we need an **automated system** to handle this.
+Sometimes, when running kernel objects, parts of Linux may be outdated, but if we minimize Linux dependencies, we save effort.

+The key is to make sure the **headers we use don’t become incompatible**.
+Basically, we follow what Linux does.
+In practice, big changes rarely happen; they usually just make some things easier.